ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-api-cross-filter-chart/index.md

 ## Next Up

-Continue to the next section to learn about: [Time Series](/integrated-charts-time-series/).
+Continue to the next section to learn about: [Time Series Chart](/integrated-charts-time-series/).